upstash/ratelimit-js/README.md

 ### Ephemeral Cache

-For extreme load or denial of service attacks, it might be too expensive to call redis for every incoming request, just to find out the request should be blocked because they have exceeded the limit.
+For extreme load or denial of service attacks, it might be too expensive to call redis for every incoming request, just to find out it should be blocked because they have exceeded the limit.

 You can use an ephemeral in memory cache by passing the `ephemeralCache`
-options:
+option:

 ```ts
 const cache = new Map(); // must be outside of your serverless function handler